 An audit is not designed to provide assurance on internal control or to identify significant deficiencies or material weaknesses.
-However, during the audit, we will communicate to management and those charged with governance internal control-related matters that are required to be communicated under American Institute of Certified Public Accountants (AICPA) professional standards and Government Auditing Standards
+Accordingly, we will express no such opinion.
+However, during the audit, we will communicate to management and those charged with governance internal control related matters that are required to be communicated under the American Institute of Certified Public Accountants (AICPA) professional standards and Government Auditing Standards.